todogroup/osposurvey/2021/questions.md

 * Yes
 * No
 * Unknown

 >Routing: "Yes" goes to Part 4b, "No" goes to Part 4c

 ## Part 4b: Not Using - Yes, employer would benefit
 29. How would you approach creating an open source program within your organization?
-* I have no idea where to begin.
 * {open ended}

 30. What are the top three ways your company would benefit from an open source program?
 (Choose three)